koolmonis/Discrete-Mathematics/Readme.txt

 2.The edge list also has a start and an end point to it indicated by departure/Arrival start and stop timings.

-3.This list is just a demonstration of how many vertices and edges will be present in the final project.
+3.This list of verticies and edges are to define routes and stop overs to indicate stations and train routes so a geographical map is represented as such.

 4.The Names of cities are vertices.